-To change the password of an account, select the relevant line in the table.
-In the opened window, enter a new value in the Password field, and then click the SAVE button.
+To edit the parameters of an account, select the relevant line in the table.
+In the opened window, enter a new value in the relevant field, and then click the SAVE button.

 To remove an account, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\boxed{1}$).